mr-luke/searcher/readme.md

 `['first' => 'firstName']` is this example `first` is public key (URL) and `firstName` is an Eloquent attribute.

-You can also use `Mrluke\Searche\Traits\Searchable` that gives ability to read configuration from class property instead of function.
+You can also use `Mrluke\Searcher\Traits\Searchable` that gives ability to read configuration from class property instead of function.

 ```php
 /**
  * Searcher configuration.